 |Response Size in Bytes||high|

-To edit the System Profile specific settings, right click you System Profile, and select Edit System Profile > Agent Group/tier with Java technology > Sensor Configuration and then select the Servlets item in the Sensor Configuration list.
+To edit the System Profile specific settings, open the System Profile Preferences dialog box and select Agent Group/tier with Java technology > Sensor Configuration and then select the Servlets item in the Sensor Configuration list.

 Here you can enable or disable measure of the request/respond sizes.
 You can use this info in charts or other dashboards.